 - Repeat again with the 4 inch/10 cm sponge.

-- Repeat the icing and stacking process for these two layers (you will need to work extra carefully to avoid too many crumbs getting mixed into the icing layer or add a thin ‘crumb’ layer of icing to each small cake before you put them on the main cake, chilling to firm up and then adding a second icing layer when placed on the main cake.
+- Repeat the icing and stacking process for these two layers – (Be extra careful to avoid too many crumbs getting mixed into the icing layer.
+Or if easier, add a thin ‘crumb’ coat of icing to each small cake (chilling to firm up) before you put them on the main cake, and then add a second icing layer when placed on the main cake).

 - Decorate the cake with glittery sweets, truffles, candy canes and the chocolate star, as you wish.
 Use the 'ledges' between each cake layer to sit baubles and push stars into the icing round the sides of the cake levels.

 - Store at room temperature and eat within about 5 to 6 days.
 Once cut, try to cover the cut areas to avoid drying.